-Stacey Smith, APR, Fellow PRSA, senior counsel and partner, Jackson Jackson & Wagner
+Stacey Smith, APR, Fellow PRSA, partner, Jackson Jackson & Wagner

 For more than 30 years, Smith has counseled organizations large and small, multinational Fortune 50 companies to small nonprofits, on how to motivate mutually supportive behaviors from their stakeholders.
 She is editor of Public Relations Practices, Managerial Case Studies and Problems, a leading case text in the field, with its 8th edition due for publication January 2013.
 Her biggest kicks come from helping organizations build stronger internal relationships so as to achieve greater overall success.

 Robin Schell, APR, Fellow PRSA, senior counsel and partner, Jackson Jackson & Wagner